-To open the power sunroof, press the switch to the rear twice and the sunroof will open.
+The switch works only when the ignition is in ACC, ON or when Retained Accessory Power (RAP) is active.
 Open/Express: To activate the express-open feature, push the switch rearward.
 You can stop the sunroof before it is completely open by pushing the switch forward.